The 23 Best French Fries In The Fast Food Universe, Ranked

 It’s hard to beat the best.
 Just ask our own Zach Johnston.

 McDonald’s used to fry their French fries in beef tallow, and a lot of people seem to think that made them better.
 We have no doubt that that made them better, but even without the beef tallow, they’re still almost perfect.
-This is going to be a lot of people’s number one choice, and I get it, on a perfect day McDonald’s fries are still the GOAT.
+This is going to be a lot of people’s number one choice and I get it.
+Catch them on a good day and McDonald’s fries are still the GOAT.
 Few things beat an order of fresh fries from McDonald’s, they’re crispy, salty, and — I swear — they must have a sprinkling of sugar on them to make them all the more addictive.

 McDonald’s is probably the first major fast food place that ever sold an order of fries in one of their large cups of soda for the especially french fry obsessed (they don’t do this anymore) and even if you’re someone who avoids McDonald’s at all cost, you’ve probably found yourself either craving an order, or saying to someone picking of McDonald’s, “just get me a larger order of fries.”

 I asked my Uproxx colleagues what their favorite fast-food fries were, and they all unanimously agreed that nothing beats McDonald’s.
 I didn’t listen to them of course, but it’s hard to argue that anything could beat french fries this good, as cliche as it is to admit.
-But even the McDonald’s-obsessives have to agree with this point, when the fries aren’t fresh, they’re not so much food as they are dangerous weapons.
-A stale McDonald’s fry, which let’s be honest, are half of McDonald’s french fry orders, are practically darts.
+All of that said, even the McDonald’s-obsessives have to agree with this point: when the fries aren’t fresh, they’re not so much food as they are dangerous weapons.
+A stale McDonald’s fry, which let’s be honest, happens too often, is a travesty.

 The Bottom Line